acushway/CIMetalCompilerPlugin/README.md

 More details and insights about creating a Swift Package plugin can be [read here](https://juniperphoton.substack.com/p/creating-core-image-metal-shader).

-> Note: For Xcode 26 Beta, there will be some compiling issues when using Swift Package Plugin.
-More investigations are to come.
+> Note: For Xcode 26 Beta, please make sure to use Beta 6 and later, which fixed some issues regarding Metal shader compilation.

 # Background